ibm-cloud-docs/Cloudant/guides/resource-groups.md

 There is no downtime during the migration process.

-## Why do some instances have an organisation and space and others do not?
+## Why do some instances have an organization and space and others do not?
-{: #why-do-some-instances-have-an-organisation-and-space-and-others-do-not-}
+{: #why-do-some-instances-have-an-organization-and-space-and-others-do-not-}

 Since July 16, 2018, new instances have been provisioned into resource groups rather than Cloud Foundry spaces.
-Resource instances provisioned before this date have an associated Cloud Foundry organisation and space.
+Resource instances provisioned before this date have an associated Cloud Foundry organization and space.
 Instances provisioned after this date will be associated with a resource group instead.

 ## Why can't I create new Standard plan instances on my Dedicated Hardware instances?